muzammilkm/Nahl.AppSettingsManager/README.md

-# Nahl.AppSettingManger
+# Nahl.AppSettingsManger

-Visual Studio Extension for easy & better management of your appsetting across multiple project in given solution.
+Visual Studio Extension for easy & better management of your appsettings across multiple project in given solution.

+* View all your appseettings in one place in entire solution.
+* Filter variables across solution.
+* Update variables & values

+### Steps:

 ### Right Click on Solution in Solution Explorer
 ![Solution Screen](/screenshots/screen2.png "Extension is available in solution explorer")